The Sumac Centre is a volunteer-run social & community space based in Forest Fields, Nottingham.

 The Sumac also provides resources and a meeting space for groups and individuals working to promote social justice, environmental awareness, peace, and animal rights.

 We organise co-operatively, without managers or bosses, and all volunteers have a say in how the centre is run.
-Open organising meetings are held on the first Monday of every month and operate by consensus.
+Open organising meetings are held on the 2nd Saturday of each month (including online participation) and operate by consensus.

-An aim is to provide a space where local people can meet other socially conscious individuals in a relaxed and friendly environment.
+Our aim is to provide a safer space for local people to meet other socially conscious individuals in a relaxed and friendly environment.